RULE 1: NAME AND OFFICE.

 RULE 6: MANAGEMENT OF THE SOCIETY'S AFFAIRS.

-6.1 The affairs and business of the Society shall be controlled and conducted by a Board of Managers (hereinafter referred to as "the Board") consisting of no fewer than 4 and no more than 12 fully paid members 18 years or over plus 3 ex-officio members, appointed as follows:
+The affairs and business of the Society shall be controlled and conducted by a Board of Managers consisting of no fewer than 4 and no more than 12 fully paid members 18 years old or over, plus ex officio members, appointed as follows;

 RULE 7: OFFICERS.

-7.1 The officers of the Society shall consist of the;
+The officers of the Society shall consist of the President, Vice-President, Treasurer, General Secretary, Membership Secretary, Events Coordinator and Social Media Coordinator.

 RULE 8: MEETINGS OF THE SOCIETY.